32 Miles - Length

 This southern section contains Rockefeller Forest, the world's largest remaining contiguous old-growth forest of coast redwoods.
 As the redwoods began to disappear north of San Francisco, grass roots organizations began to spring up to save the trees from logging.
 The park was established by the Save the Redwoods League in 1921 largely from lands purchased from the Pacific Lumber Company and spans nearly 52,000 acres.

 This stretch of Highway 254 is a truly delicious stretch of pavement with ample helpings of sensory overload.
 The trees are magnificent, impossibly tall, and emanating a color explosion of green.
 While the tree canopy above is so thick it limits the amount of sunlight that ever hits the forest floor, that forest floor is often covered in fern like plants that carpet the ground.
-Over 100 of the 137 known trees are over 350 feet.
+Over 100 of the 137 known tallest trees in the world over 350 feet are here.

 There are numerous pullouts and places to park along these 32 miles, although not all of them are paved.
 If it is raining as it often does in a rain forest, you may want to keep riding until you come upon a paved pull-out.
 The Avenue of the Giants may get up to 100 inches of seasonal rains each year.